tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Open the lesson slides, move to the _Preparing Data for Neural Networks_ and highlight the following:

-* Like any machine learning model, neural networks require some preprocessing of data in order to be used effectively.
+* Like any machine learning model, neural networks require some preprocessing of data to be used effectively.

 * Neural networks cannot deal with categorical variables in their raw forms, and explanatory variables that are represented in different units or have vastly different scales of magnitude can make models difficult to train.

-* To solve the first problem, we apply one-hot encoding to categorical values in order to transform them into binary variables.
-To deal with the second, we apply standardization.
+* To solve the first problem, we apply one-hot encoding to categorical values to transform them into binary variables.
+To deal with the second, we use standardization.

-* One hot encoding involves taking a categorical variable, such as color with labels "red," "white," and "blue," and creating three new variables of the colors, with each instance of the data now showing a 1 if it corresponds to that color and 0 if it does not.
+* One hot encoding involves taking a categorical variable, such as color with labels "red," "white," and "blue," and creating three new variables of the colors, with each instance of the data now showing a `1` if it corresponds to that color and `0 ` if it does not.

-* With scikit-learn, one hot encoding involves two steps.
-First, we label encode the column (in this case, "target") and turn it into a series of numerical values based on the categorical values they correspond to.
-Then, we use the one hot encoder function to split the series into columns of variables, each corresponding to a category.
+* Scikit-learn offers an implementation of one-hot encoding in the [`OneHotEncoder` module](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html).

 Open the unsolved Jupyter notebook and ask students to follow along as your live code one-hot encoding and model scaling.

-* For this demo the iris dataset is used.
+* For this demo, the iris dataset is used.
 The data is loaded into a DataFrame.

   ![Loading data](Images/ohe-1.png)